← Reference Deep-Dives Reference Deep-Dive · 11 min read

 • Nursing describes workflow impact and adoption probability

-Loss interviews surface the real objections (vs. the polite rejection the sales team received), where competitive alternatives won on specific dimensions, and which stakeholder’s concerns were unaddressed.
+Loss interviews surface the real objections (versus the polite rejection the sales team received), where competitive alternatives won on specific dimensions, and which stakeholder’s concerns were unaddressed.
 This intelligence shapes product development, pricing, and competitive positioning.
+The polite rejection is almost never the real reason; the real reason emerges in a research conversation conducted by a neutral third party where the buyer has no reason to soften the message.
+Buyers who would not tell the sales rep “your clinical data was thin and we trusted the incumbent’s evidence more” will tell a research interviewer exactly that, with specifics.

 Episodic procurement research produces deal-level insights.
 Continuous research builds institutional understanding of how health system purchasing works.
 Over multiple quarters of buying committee interviews, device companies develop: